-Dov Grossman is a trial lawyer with over 15 years of experience focused on biopharmaceutical patent disputes, including as lead counsel.
-Dov’s educational background is in chemistry, with an emphasis on medical chemistry, and he has relied on that experience to successfully represent some of the world’s largest innovator pharmaceutical companies in a wide variety of patent disputes, including for multiple billion-dollar products.
-Dov has successfully tried numerous Hatch-Waxman cases, and has handled patent disputes between innovator companies.
-Dov also has represented innovator companies in inter partes review proceedings involving pharmaceutical and biotech patents.
+Dov Grossman is an accomplished trial lawyer with over 15 years of experience litigating biopharmaceutical patent disputes, including as lead counsel.
+Dov’s educational background is in chemistry—with an emphasis on medical chemistry—and he has relied on that experience to successfully represent some of the world’s largest innovator pharmaceutical companies in a wide variety of patent disputes, including for multiple billion-dollar products.
+Dov has extensive experience litigating Hatch-Waxman cases, both in the district courts and on appeal.
+He has also litigated brand v. brand patent disputes between innovator companies, and has handled numerous inter partes review proceedings before the PTAB.

 Dov currently serves as a member of the firm’s Associate Evaluation Committee.